a7med3laa/MazeRunner-RL/README.md

 # MazeRunner-RL

-MazeRunner game is a custom Gymnasium environment example used for Reinforcement learning to train and test an agent.
+- The MazeRunner game is a custom Gymnasium environment example used for Reinforcement learning to train and test an agent.
 The game is simple Where there is a robot that searches for a way to win the diamond.
 Moreover, the robot tries to avoid objects to not lose.

-The environment is solved using both stable_baselines3 A2C Algorithm and Q-learning
+- The environment is solved using both stable_baselines3 A2C Algorithm and Q-learning

 <img width="308" alt="Capture" src="https://github.com/user-attachments/assets/148567b0-105c-407b-8d68-371b5690a01e" />